 Old Bay Hot Sauce certainly has an upfront vinegar taste and you do feel and taste that pepper mash up at the top too.
 But it’s quickly met with that big, bold Old Bay Seasoning flavor.
 And it’s strong.
 If you love Old Bay, you’ll love the experience because it is a lot like Old Bay in liquid form with an added tang.

-Though, the sauce does have a few flavor tricks beyond that.
-The mustard bran in particular adds a nice aromatic flavor to the back-end of the eating experience.
-And you do get a hint of garlic among the aftertaste.
+Though, the sauce has a few flavor tricks beyond that.
+The mustard bran, in particular, adds a nice aromatic flavor to the back-end of the eating experience.
+And you get a hint of garlic among the aftertaste.

 In terms of sodium, Old Bay Hot Sauce is what you’d expect — heavy on the salt.
 There’s 160 mg of sodium per teaspoon serving, or 7% of your daily allowance.
 That’s salty.
 So if you’re watching your sodium intake, keep this number well in mind.

 The primary heat source in Old Bay Seasoning is paprika, and that’s typically pretty mild.
 Old Bay as a seasoning is more warm than it is spicy.
 But Old Bay Hot Sauce turns that all up a notch, using cayenne pepper mash similar to Louisiana-style hot sauces.